Ethiopia's economic reform drive splutters for foreign investors

 A seven-month war in the northern Tigray region has shuttered many firms operating there, although other parts of the country remain unaffected.

 Main roads are often closed by the military for weeks at a time and fighting is frequent.
-Bangladeshi textile firm DBL, which makes clothes for Swedish fashion giant H&M (HMb.ST), is shut after the abandoned factory was looted and fearful foreign staff refused to return.
+Bangladeshi textile firm DBL, which makes clothes for Swedish fashion giant H&M, is shut after the abandoned factory was looted and fearful foreign staff refused to return.

 “I don’t see a business climate in Tigray at this time,” the official said.